 Malaria Outbreaks

-Malaria Outbreaks 2024
+Malaria Outbreaks April 2025

-Malaria Outbreaks United States 2023
+Malaria Cases in the United States 2025

-The U.S. CDC reported that in 2023, a total of 68 imported malaria cases were identified from reportable disease surveillance systems in Pima, Arizona (18), San Diego, California (27), and El Paso, Texas (23).
-In 2023, California reported 88 malaria cases.
-The CDC published a Morbidity and Mortality Weekly Report on September 8, 2023, confirming eight cases of autochthonous Malaria were reported by state health departments in Florida (Sarasota, seven) and Texas (one) in Cameron County from May 18–July 17, 2023.
-On October 4, 2023, the Arkansas Department of Health announced it identified one case of locally acquired Malaria in a Saline County resident who had not traveled out of the country.
-On August 6, 2023, Maryland reported one local malaria case.
+In March 2025, Florida reported eight travel-related malaria cases.
 As of December 2023, Florida Health reported over 71 malaria cases related to international travel.
 In 2003, 8 cases of locally acquired P. vivax malaria were identified in Palm Beach County, FL.
-The Texas Department of State Health Services (DSHS) Amira Bashadi, MPH, reported on February 16, 2024, that from 2013 to 2022, 1,239 cases of Malaria were reported in Texas.
+The Texas Department of State Health Services (DSHS), Amira Bashadi, MPH, reported on February 16, 2024, that from 2013 to 2022, 1,239 cases of Malaria were reported in Texas.
 In 2022, there were 166 malaria cases in Texas.
-Of these, the majority (98%) were acquired from international travelers arom Africa, Asia, and South America.
+Of these, the majority (98%) were acquired from international travelers from Africa, Asia, and South America.

-Malaria Outbreaks Africa
+Malaria Outbreaks in Africa

 The WHO says four African countries account for over 50% of all malaria deaths worldwide: Nigeria (31.3%), the Democratic Republic of the Congo (12.6%), the United Republic of Tanzania (4.1%), and Niger (3.9%).
-A study published by PLOS ONE on May 31, 2023, found 13 Sub-Saharan African countries' Malaria Indicator Surveys, the pooled prevalence of Malaria among children aged 6–59 months was found to be 27.41% (95% CI: 17.94%-36.88%) ranging from 5.04% in Senegal to 62.57% in Sierra Leone.
-On May 10, 2023, South Africa reported a significant increase in malaria cases in the endemic provinces and Gauteng.
-According to the 2022 World Malaria Report, Nigeria had the highest number of global malaria cases (27%) and the highest number of deaths (32%) in 2020.
-Malaria in South Africa is seasonal and primarily occurs in the Limpopo, Mpumalanga, and KwaZulu-Natal Provinces.
-Previously, data from the 2018 Federal Republic of Nigeria Demographic and Health Survey show that malaria parasitemia in children was 23%.
+In October 2024, Ethiopia reported over 7.3 million malaria cases and 1,157 deaths.
+A study published by PLOS ONE on May 31, 2023, found that in 13 Sub-Saharan African countries' Malaria Indicator Surveys, the pooled prevalence of Malaria among children aged 6–59 months was found to be 27.41% (95% CI: 17.94%-36.88%).

 Tanzania recently became the fourth African country in 2024, alongside Rwanda, Uganda, and Eritrea, to meet the WHO criteria for falciparum malaria with artemisinin partial resistance (ART-R).
 This finding is undoubtedly part of a much more significant concern, as ART-R will likely emerge across Africa.
 ART-R was first reported on the Cambodia–Thailand border.
 Artemisinins provide the backbone of all first-line treatments for uncomplicated falciparum malaria, artemisinin-based combination therapies (ACTs), and severe Malaria, as injectable artesunate followed by ACTs.

-Malaria Outbreaks The Americas
+Malaria Outbreaks in The Americas

 A study published by the Royal Society on February 15, 2023, indicates malaria-carrying mosquitoes are gaining an average of 6.5 meters (21 feet) of elevation per year, and the southern limits of their ranges are moving by 4.7 kilometers (nearly 3 miles) from the equator per year.

-Malaria Outbreaks China
+Malaria Outbreaks in China

 China was declared malaria-free by the World Health Organization in 2021, and no indigenous cases of Malaria have been reported since 2016.
 In China, the malaria burden was reduced from 30 million cases per year in the 1940s to zero indigenous cases in 2017.

-Malaria Outbreaks Europe
+Malaria Outbreaks in Europe

 Malaria Outbreks India